GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 saveRDS(model, "model.RDS")
 ```

-Now that you have a fully developed random forest model, you can predict the tree species for the whole study area.
+Congratulations, you have a fully developed random forest model!
+Now, you can predict the tree species for the whole study area.
 Take a closer look at the accuracy and Kappa values as well as the variable importance.
-Are there any things that stand out to you?
+What stands out to you about the values?

 ## Prediction
 Since you probably want to admire your results now, it is worth bringing your model into the area by making a prediction on your predictor raster stack with your finished model.